HepG2 Cells

 In conclusion, Accutase is a powerful solution that is changing the game in cell culture.
 With its gentle nature, efficiency, and versatility, Accutase is the ideal alternative to trypsin.
 If you are looking for a reliable and efficient solution for cell detachment, Accutase is the solution for you.

-Phosphate-buffered saline (PBS) is a versatile buffer solution used in many biological and chemical applications, as well as tissue processing.
-Our PBS solution is formulated with high-quality ingredients to ensure a constant pH during experiments.
-The osmolarity and ion concentrations of our PBS solution are matched to those of the human body, making it isotonic and non-toxic to most cells.
+Phosphate-buffered saline (PBS) is a widely used buffer solution in biological and chemical research.
+It plays a crucial role in maintaining the pH balance and osmolarity during various experimental procedures, including tissue processing and cell culture.
+Our PBS solution is meticulously formulated with high-purity ingredients to ensure stability and reliability in every experiment.
+The osmolarity and ion concentrations of our PBS closely mimic those of the human body, making it isotonic and non-toxic to most cells.

-Composition of our PBS Solution
+Composition of Our PBS Solution

 Our PBS solution is a pH-adjusted blend of ultrapure-grade phosphate buffers and saline solutions.
-At a 1X working concentration, it contains 137 mM NaCl, 2.7 mM KCl, 8 mM Na2HPO4, and 2 mM KH2PO4.
-We have chosen this composition based on CSHL protocols and Molecular cloning by Sambrook, which are well-established standards in the research community.
+At a 1X working concentration, it contains:

-Applications of our PBS Solution
+Applications of Our PBS Solution

-Our PBS solution is ideal for a wide range of applications in biological research.
-Its isotonic and non-toxic properties make it perfect for substance dilution and cell container rinsing.
-Our PBS solution with EDTA can also be used to disengage attached and clumped cells.
-However, it is important to note that divalent metals such as zinc cannot be added to PBS as this may result in precipitation.
+Our PBS solution is ideal for various applications in biological research.
+Its isotonic and non-toxic properties make it suitable for substance dilution and cell container rinsing.
+PBS solutions containing EDTA are effective for disengaging attached and clumped cells.
+However, divalent metals such as zinc should not be added to PBS, as this can cause precipitation.
 In such cases, Good's buffers are recommended.
-Moreover, our PBS solution has been shown to be an acceptable alternative to viral transport medium for the transport and storage of RNA viruses, such as SARS-CoV-2.
+Additionally, our PBS solution is an acceptable alternative to viral transport medium for the transport and storage of RNA viruses, including SARS-CoV-2.

 Composition